What is a Kaffeeklatsch? Therapy with laughter and Coffee

 Smashing a few German Stereotypes – Or Just Clearing them Up

-I’ve come out from behind my computer keyboard a few times lately to do promotion for various projects, and as a result, I’m being asked some strange questions.
-Now, I realize that stereotypes come from somewhere… but you would think that a few of these German people stereotypes would just vanish because of their ridiculousness.
-Someone actually asked me if…
+I’ve come out from behind my computer keyboard a few times lately to promote various projects, and because of this, I’m being asked some strange questions.
+Now, I realize that stereotypes come from somewhere… but you would think that a few of these stereotypes about German people would vanish because of their ridiculousness.
+Someone actually asked me if I play…

 What is the Vogelhochzeit?
 It’s a song to Welcome Spring!